DeFiCh/defichain.com/content/learn/run-a-masternode.en.md

 ## Introduction

 Setting up a masternode on DefiChain allows you to participate in the consensus protocol and receive staking awards.
-One thing to note is that in order to set up a masternode, you must have a minimum of 1 million $DFI coins.
+One thing to note is that in order to set up a masternode, you must have a minimum of 1 million DFI tokens.

-> NOTE: This how-to expects some basic familiarity with the Linux terminal
+_NOTE: This how-to expects some basic familiarity with the Linux terminal_

 ## Masternode roles
 There are two distinct roles: 'masternode owner' and 'masternode operator'.
 The owner holds the collateral and the primary activity (minting new coins, voting for anchors) is performed by operator.
 In general, a node can play both roles.